zhuang-li/SCAR/README.md

 ## Overview

-SCAR is an innovative data selection method designed to enhance instruction-tuning for large language models.
-It leverages style consistency-aware response ranking to improve the quality and efficiency of the training data.
+SCAR is an innovative data selection method that enhances instruction-tuning for large language models.
+By leveraging style consistency-aware response ranking, SCAR identifies and selects the most beneficial training data for fine-tuning LLMs, ultimately improving their performance.

 ## Installation